Advanced ID Resolution

 If you want to use a Statsig SDK to populate this table, you can log an event (like a "Signup" event that has both the logged-out identifier and the user ID on the same event.
 Events sent via the Statsig SDK are written into your warehouse - and you can configure an Identity Resolution source on top of that using something like this -

-Using An Assignment Source
+Using Assignment Source

 When creating an assignment source, provide a column for both ID types.
 It is assumed that your 'Primary ID' will be non-null for exposure records.
 Your secondary ID can be null.
 If your secondary ID is sparse (some records are null, and some are not due to logging), Statsig will back-attribute any identified secondary ID to other records from the same Primary ID.